 Money Market Account

 If you want a high-yield account with a little more flexibility, Synchrony’s Money Market account might be right up your alley.
-It comes with a 0.35% APY, no fees or minimums, and the option to add an ATM card.
+It comes with a 2.25% APY.

 Certificates of Deposit (CDs)

-Here’s the breakdown of the CD rates for each term length:
+Here’s the breakdown of Synchrony’s CD rates for each term length:

 Unlike many of its competitors’ CDs, Synchrony doesn’t require a minimum opening deposit.